-To run the examples, you should execute those three lines in the console in appropriate folder:
+To run the examples, you should execute those lines in the console in appropriate folder:

 Note that for network demo you should first launch the server and then the client.

 There are dozens of builtin primitives which you just have to wire to each other (above example from the picture proves it).

 Here is a list of them with short descriptions:

 StreamProducer.idle() - does not send any data nor closes itself.

 StreamProducer.closing() - does not send any data but closes itself immediately after binding.

 StreamProducer.closingWithError(Throwable) - closes with given error after binding.

 StreamProducer.endOfStreamOnError() - a wrapper which closes itself whether given stream closes with error or not.